stefanhiemer/topoptlab/docs/source/introduction/intro_to.md

     # solve phys. problem (here FEM)
     state_variables = solve_FE(props_scaled)

-    # calculate sensitivities with respect to
+    # calculate sensitivities with respect to physical densities
     dobj = solve_adjoint_prob_obj(state_variables)
     dconstrs = solve_adjoint_prob_constraints(state_variables)

-    #
+    # recover sensitivities with respect to design variables
     dobj = filters_dx(dobj)
     dconstrs = filters_dx(dconstrs)

     # apply optimzer to update design variables
     x = constrained_optimizer(x, dobj, dconstrs)

     # filter design variables
     x_filtered = filters(x)

     # check convergence criteria
     check_convergence()
+#
+export_final_design()
 ```
+A few closing remarks: i) in many cases, simple smoothing is not enough to get
+rid of numerical artifacts and different filters or combinations thereof must
+be used.
+Among many other things, filtering can be used to create near black
+and white design via smooth Haeviside filters or to guarantee a manufactureable
+design. ii) so far, only density-based TO with the modified SIMP interpolation
+has been presented.
+Other interpolation schemes exist like RAMP and especially
+for multimaterial oprimization are required. iii) besides TO, sizing
+and shape optimization

-For further reading regarding TO I recommend a couple of texts:
+For further reading regarding TO, the following references are recommended:

 - review article from 2013 {cite}`sigmund2013topology`: one of the first places to start if one is new to the topic

+- an educational article with associated Matlab code {cite}`andreassen2011efficient`: read the paper and compare with the "translation" to Python in the monolithic_codes directory

-- the standard textbook by Sigmund and Bendsoe{cite}`bendsoe2003topology`: still the gold standard in my opinion, but in my opinion sometimes expects a lot of preliminary knowledge about finite elements and optimization
+- the standard textbook by Sigmund and Bendsoe{cite}`bendsoe2003topology`: still the gold standard in my opinion, but sometimes expects considerable knowledge about finite elements and optimization.
+Preferably read the two previous articles before starting this book.

 - more recent overview with special focus on TO for manufactureable designs {cite}`bayat2023holistic`: the first third is one of the most complete overview of TO in recent years, the latter two thirds do not deal with TO